The Wind That Shakes the Barley (film): Reception

 The Wind That Shakes the Barley became the most popular independent Irish film ever released in Ireland, earning €377,000 in its opening weekend and €2.7 million by August 2006.

-The film received positive reviews from film critics.
-As of 2025, the review aggregator Rotten Tomatoes reported that 90% of critics gave the film positive reviews, based on 116 reviews - with an average rating of 7.7/10.
+It received positive reviews from film critics.
+As of 2025, the review aggregator Rotten Tomatoes reported that 90% of critics gave the film positive reviews, based on 116 reviews – with an average rating of 7.7/10.
 The website's critical consensus reads, "Bleak and uncompromising, but director Ken Loach brightens his film with gorgeous cinematography and tight pacing, and features a fine performance from Cillian Murphy".
 Metacritic reported the film had an average score of 82 out of 100, based on 30 reviews.

 The Daily Telegraphs film critic described it as a "brave, gripping drama" and said that director Loach was "part of a noble and very English tradition of dissent".
-A Times film critic said that the film showed Loach "at his creative and inflammatory best", and rated it as 4 out of 5.
+A Times film critic said that it showed Loach "at his creative and inflammatory best", and rated it as 4 out of 5.
 The Daily Record of Scotland gave it a positive review (4 out of 5), describing it as "a dramatic, thought-provoking, gripping tale that, at the very least, encourages audiences to question what has been passed down in dusty history books."

 Michael Sragow of The Baltimore Sun named it the 5th best film of 2007, and Stephen Hunter of The Washington Post named it the 7th best film of 2007.

-Jim Emerson, Roger Ebert's editor, gave the film a 4 star review, calling it "breathtakingly authentic", and declared it ranked "among the best war films ever made."
+Jim Emerson, Roger Ebert's editor, gave the film a 4-star review, calling it "breathtakingly authentic", and declared it ranked "among the best war films ever made."
 In a generally positive review, the Irish historian Brian Hanley suggested that the film might have dealt with the IRA's relationship with the Protestant community, as one scene in its screenplay did.

 The film also revived debate on rival interpretations of Irish history.

-In 2024, a study commissioned by Betfair Casino, combining ratings from IMDb, Metacritic, and Rotten Tomatoes, placed The Wind that Shakes the Barley as Cillian Murphy's second most popular film performance.
+In 2024 a study commissioned by Betfair Casino, combining ratings from IMDb, Metacritic and Rotten Tomatoes, placed The Wind that Shakes the Barley as Murphy's second-most-popular film performance.